 We encourage families to be involved with their child's education.
-Teachers use a variety of formal and informal ways to get acquainted with children and their families such as surveys, one-on-one visits and enrollment paperwork.
+Teachers use a variety of formal and informal ways to get acquainted with children and their families such as surveys, one-on-one visits, private Facebook groups and enrollment paperwork.

-Teacher conferences are held twice a year as indicated on the school calendar.
+Parent-Teacher Conferences are held twice a year as indicated on the school calendar.
 Parents will be asked to sign up for a specific time slot.

-Special Events/Family Involvement:
+Special Events/Family Involvement

 There are many opportunities for families and friends to come together during the school year.
 At least one family night is held during the school year.
 Families are encouraged to share any concerns, preferences or questions with the teacher or administrator at any time.

 The following events occur: